Black holes in dS$_3$: Introduction

 In this setup, classical dynamics in an $\text{AdS}_{d+1}$ bulk with a $d$-dimensional brane holographically encodes the quantum dynamics of the dual $d$-dimensional conformal field theory coupled to a $d$-dimensional gravitational theory on the brane.
 In our context, the semi-classical Einstein equations in a four-dimensional AdS bulk are recast in the three-dimensional form \beq G_{\mu\nu}+\frac{1}{R_{3}^{2}}g_{\mu\nu}+\dots=8\pi G_{3}\langle T_{\mu\nu}\rangle\;, \eeq where $g_{\mu\nu}$ is the metric induced on the brane, with curvature radius $R_{3}$ and Einstein tensor $G_{\mu\nu}$, and the dots denote higher curvature terms which can be systematically computed order by order \cite{Emparan:2020znc,Bueno:2022log}.
 These can be regarded, in dual terms, as induced by integrating out the holographic CFT degrees of freedom above the ultraviolet cutoff that the brane represents.
 The CFT below this cutoff gives rise to a renormalized $\langle T_{\mu\nu}\rangle$, with a large central charge $c\gg 1$ given by the AdS$_4$ radius in four-dimensional Planck units.
 Crucially, the bulk solution exactly encodes the quantum backreaction of the CFT on the three-dimensional geometry.

 \paragraph{Quantum black hole in dS$_3$.} In this article, we apply this holographic approach to obtain black holes from quantum backreaction in three-dimensional de Sitter space.
-As in \cite{Emparan:2002px,Emparan:2020znc}, we use an exact solution of a black hole in an $\text{AdS}_{4}$ braneworld, but now with a brane with large enough tension such that the effective cosmological constant on the brane is positive.
+As in \cite{Emparan:2002px,Emparan:2020znc}, we use an exact solution of a black hole in an $\text{AdS}_{4}$ braneworld, but now with a brane with large enough tension such that the effective cosmological constant on the brane is positive.\footnote{A black hole solution was found in \cite{deBuyl:2013ega} for a massive gravity theory in dS$_3$.
+Although the ``new massive gravity'' action of that article contains a term of the same form as the quadratic curvature term in our brane effective action, the two theories differ, and in particular our theory of gravity in dS$_3$ is not massive.}

 Using this solution, we find that the holographic non-linear backreaction changes the conical geometry \eqref{eq:dS3conical} to have \beq f(r)= 1-8G_{3}M-\frac{r^{2}}{R_{3}^{2}}-\frac{2c L_{P} F(M)}{r} \;. \eeq It is easy to verify that the quantum $1/r$ term gives rise to a black hole horizon.
 This ``quantum Schwarzschild-dS$_{3}$'' (qSdS) solution is exact to all orders in the backreaction, in the planar limit of the CFT.
 The corrections are proportional to the central charge $c$ of the CFT, and the function $F(M)$ is now obtained by demanding regularity of the four-dimensional bulk.
 It differs from that of free scalars in \eqref{casstress}, where $c=1$, but the radial $1/r$ dependence (which is natural from the four-dimensional holographic perspective) and the tensorial structure of the corrections are the same in both cases.